nanocurrency/nano-docs/docs/protocol-design/distribution-and-units.md

 # Distribution and Units

+!!! warning "Page may be migrating"
+	This page may be migrated into another page or section - TBD.

+--8<-- "wip-living-whitepaper.md"

 ## Divisibility
 There are three important aspects of divisibility of the supply which are satisfied by the final distributed amount: